djjudas21/puppet-winbind/README.md

 Pull requests and issues welcome.
 No guarantees of fixes, but I'll do my best.

 There are lots of [additional options for Winbind](https://www.samba.org/samba/docs/man/manpages/smb.conf.5.html) that can be specified in `smb.conf`.
-If you're feeling keen, edit the template and manifest and add these options to the module as parameters.
+If you're feeling keen, edit the template, manifest and README and add these options to the module as parameters.